 After you figure out what you want your sign to say, then get down to the dollar store, Wal-Mart, or if you’re really feeling spunky, the craft store to buy supplies.

-In my experience, foam board works better for the signs that you intend to hold, especially if kids are going to be holding them.
+In my experience, foam board works better, especially if kids are going to be holding them.
 That way you don’t have to worry about them getting bent, folding up, or blowing around if you’re going to be outside.

-I bought cheap red lipstick (think Wet n Wild) for the kids to make the lip prints and some small cheap bottles of paint for them to make the handprints.
+I bought cheap red lipstick for the kids to make the lip prints and some small cheap bottles of paint for them to make the handprints.
 I also bought a piece of red poster board and glued it to the white foam board, so all of our signs weren’t a boring white.

 My supplies included: